kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 * Achieve seamless node capacity expansion through hot plugging resources.
 * Facilitate the reinitialization of resource managers (CPU manager, memory manager) to accommodate alterations in the node's resource allocation.
+* Recalculating the OOMScoreAdj and swap memory limit for existing pods.

 ### Non-Goals